-When Gary is not leading sales and customer service, he is also a key test and development driver for the company.
-He has been deeply involved in the creation of every Shelby car since the company moved to Las Vegas.
-He has also participated in various events as a factory team driver for Shelby American.
+When Gary is not leading strategic sales and media relations, he is a key test and development driver for the company.
+He has been deeply involved in the creation of every Shelby vehicle since the company moved to Las Vegas.
+He has also served as a factory team driver for Shelby American in various events.

 In 2001, Gary helped to start the Sandhills Open Road Challenge based in Nebraska.
-The event quickly established itself as a great venue for motorsports and in subsequent years has sold out entries while other similar organizations failed.
+The event quickly established itself as a great venue for Motorsports enthusiasts.
+This event and others that Gary has been involved with give hundreds of thousands of dollars to charities.

 Gary has served as President of the Mustang Club of Las Vegas, Vice President of Competition for the Central Buckeye Corvette Association and was an NCRS judge.
 At the Mid America Shelby Ford event each year, Gary serves as a driving instructor for the road course event.